dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Informal History of Physics - YouTube-source.md

  that must be true about the world that was somehow in you know associated with physics

-# Chapter 2

- significance through the work of people like euclid maybe 300 bc euclid

- tried to axiom atomics

- he tried to say these are just things that we can say are true that

- we can then build up as a purely logical matter of deduction all

- of the things that we might know about for example geometry

- and it was completely unclear at the time to

- what extent like physics might be axia metal

- and to what extent the statement that euclid makes you know two parallel lines never meet to

- what extent that was a statement that was sort of a a fact

- that must be true about the world that was somehow in you know associated with physics

  or something that was merely a mathematical assertion from

  which you could prove things and it really took a long long time before